 Take the JR Sanyo Line to Shimonoseki Station.
-Akuma Jingu is a 10-minute bus ride from there.
+Akama Jingu is a 10-minute bus ride from there.
 Alternatively, take the Sanyo Shinkansen to Shin-Shimonoseki Station.
 The shrine is a 20-minute bus ride from there.

 An unusual shrine with lots to see

 Inside the shrine are seven mounds representing the Taira Clan warriors lost in the battle.
-You can also see a statue of Hoichi the Earless, a character from a traditional ghost story popularized abroad by the writer Lafcardio Hearn in 1904.
+You can also see a statue of Hoichi the Earless, a character from a traditional ghost story popularized abroad by the writer Lafcadio Hearn in 1904.